 Gaining approval for a new drug is both a costly and lengthy process; however, each step is crucial in the development of safe and efficacious products.
 Research and development costs have been estimated at $2.8 billion, with the entire process lasting approximately a decade.
 Approval from the FDA is dependent upon an analysis of the target condition and current treatments, risk vs. benefit, and strategies for managing risks.

-- Goal: determine safety, including side effects, pharmacokinetics, and pharmacodynamics
+- Goal: determine safety, including side effects, pharmacokinetics, and pharmacodynamics; also to determine dosage

-- Phase II: approximately 100-300 patients who have the disease/condition
+- Phase II: several hundred volunteers who have the disease/condition

-- Goal: obtain preliminary data on efficacy and continue to evaluate safety
+- Goal: obtain preliminary data on efficacy and monitor for side effects

 If all clinical trial phases are successful, a New Drug Application (NDA) is submitted to the FDA for review.
 If approved, the drug becomes available on the market and is monitored over many years.
 Post-marketing surveillance is important as the full effects of treatment may still be unknown.
 Investigators are able to collect more information about the long-term effects, effectiveness, and safety of the drug.

 - Phase IV: several thousand volunteers who have the disease/condition

 - Goal: post-market monitoring of safety and efficacy